By John Chavez

 We look forward to this every year, when we can visit the Guggenheim Museum and listen to Jazz at Lincoln Center.
 If we have time, we’ll visit ground zero for hipsters: the Williamsburg neighborhood in Brooklyn.
 I can almost taste that organic kambucha now…

 5. What Else?
 Visit Hawaii!

-Our family was waffling about getting the Companion Pass until we remembered that this year — fingers crossed — Southwest will finally take us to Hawaii.
-Living on the West Coast, I can see us taking long weekends to the Aloha State.
+Our family was waffling about getting the Companion Pass until we remembered that Southwest now finally flies to Hawaii.
+Living on the West Coast, I imagine us taking long weekends to the Aloha State.
 Diamond Head, loco mocos and our favorite diner, Eggs ‘n Things in Waikiki, are now a flight away.

-While the first Southwest planes crossing the Pacific will be more crowded than Disneyland’s Star Wars Galaxy’s Edge rides, I don’t care.
-Using the Southwest Companion Pass for this tropical vacation has to be one of the best values in travel.
+Using the Southwest Companion Pass for this tropical vacation has to be one of the best values in travel!

 So, how will you creatively use your Southwest Companion Pass?

 Enter your email to get a free PDF that shows you 7 easy things you can do to collect miles from HOME for FUTURE travel!
 You'll also be added to Go to Travel Gal's weekly email newsletter list.